insoshi/insoshi/README.markdown

 ## Installing the app

-Here are the steps to get up and running with the Insoshi Rails app.
+These are the steps to get up and running with the Insoshi Rails app.

 ### Git steps